oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 The `ipv4-net` and `ipv6-net` format options impose several constraints when applied to an Array type:

-* Specifies that the Binary element of the Array to be 32 or 128 bits, respectively
+* Specifies the Binary element of the Array to be 32 or 128 bits, respectively
 * Constrains the Integer prefix value to a range of 0..32 or 0..128, respectively
 * Specifies that text representations of the type will use CIDR notation